frontpack/composer-assets-plugin/readme.md

 ### Packages

+* `assets-target` in section `extra`, target path relative to assets-dir, optional (composer package name used by default)
 * `assets-files` in section `extra`
 	* `true` - symlinks whole package directory
 	* file path - symlinks one file or directory